jerefrer/tibetan-ocr-app/README.md

 ##### OSX

-This app does not have a package for MacOS on Inter hardware at the moment.
-For M1, M2, etc. processors:
+This app does not have a package for MacOS on Intel processors at the moment (contributions welcome!).
+For Apple (M1, M2, etc.) processors:

 1. Download and unzip https://github.com/buda-base/tibetan-ocr-app/releases/download/v0.1/bdrc_ocr_osx_arm64_0.1.zip
 2. drag and drop the BDRC app you just unzipped into your Applications folder